sats17/tiny-saga/README.md

 ## API User Flows

-### 1) Place a order with Traditional Payment Flow
+### 1) Place a order with wallet payment mode
-* ~~The user initiates the order, and the request goes through the API gateway to the Payment MS.~~
+* ~~The user initiates the order, and the request goes through the API gateway to the Order MS.~~
-* In Place a order flow will call payment ms with particular payment type.
-(Wallet, UPI)
-* If wallet MS then,
+* The Order microservice receives a request to create an order.
+It creates an order with the status "Initiated" and publishes an "OrderInitiated" event.
+* The Payment microservice listens for the "OrderInitiated" event.
+Upon receiving the event, it attempts to process the payment by calling HTTP call to the Wallet microservice.
+If the payment is successful, it publishes a "PaymentSucceeded" event.
+If the payment fails, it publishes a "PaymentFailed" event with a reason.
 * The Payment MS communicates with the Wallet MS to check if the wallet has enough balance.
 If so, it subtracts the required amount and confirms the payment.
-* Payment MS then publishes an event to Kafka, which both the Order MS and Inventory MS listen to.
+* Payment MS then publishes an event to Kafka, which both the Order MS and Inventory MS(Need to check for inventory) listen to.
+* The Order microservice listens for both the "PaymentSucceeded" and "PaymentFailed" events.
+If it receives a "PaymentSucceeded" event, it updates the order status to "PaymentDone".
+If it receives a "PaymentFailed" event, it updates the order status to "Failed" and stores the reason for the failure.

-### 3) Insufficient fund flow
+### 2) Insufficient fund flow for wallet payment mode (Insufficient fund while placing order) -
 * Wallet MS throws error to payment MS with insufficent fund
 * ~~Payment MS will trigger event to kafa and order MS will receive event with insufficent flow~~
 * Payment MS will just return API call to order MS.
 * Order MS will update status of order.
+Either by email or SSE.